Charadriiformes / Laridae / Larus

 Distribution & Habitat

-Breeding occurs across the northern Palearctic from Iceland through Scotland and Scandinavia eastwards to Kamchatka and northeast Siberia.
-The species is mainly migratory, with wintering areas including Europe, the Mediterranean, Black and Caspian seas, Persian Gulf, Sea of Okhotsk, Japan, the Korean Peninsula, and southeast China.
-Northwest European populations are at least partially resident.
-In North America, the species is a scarce winter visitor to coastal eastern Canada and a rare vagrant to the northeastern United States.
-The Kamchatka gull subspecies is occasionally recorded in northwestern North America, primarily in spring, with a single autumn record from Newfoundland.
+Breeds in northern Palearctic from Iceland east to northeast Siberia.
+Winters in Europe, Mediterranean, Black and Caspian seas, Persian Gulf, Sea of Okhotsk, Japan, Korean Peninsula, and southeast China.
+Occurs as a scarce winter visitor to coastal eastern Canada and vagrant to northeastern US.
+Kamchatka gull occasionally seen in northwestern North America.

 Behavior & Ecology